-In a world of shoes sitting on an inch of cushioning, Altra has found a way to make great shoes that allow you to feel the trail.
-The premier brand when it comes to zero drop trail running shoes, Altra has developed a devoted group of fans that love their products.
-But with so many models to choose from which one is the best choice for you?
-Today we’ll start by looking at and comparing two of their most popular shoes, the Altra Lone Peak vs Superior.
-Both feature Altra’s well known foot shaped toe box and yet have completely different feels on the trail.
-So let’s get to it comparing the latest models.
+In a world of shoes often layered with an inch of cushioning, Altra has successfully crafted outstanding footwear that allows you to connect with the trail beneath your feet.
+As the leading brand in the realm of zero-drop trail running shoes, Altra has cultivated a dedicated following of enthusiasts who admire their products.
+However, with numerous models to choose from, selecting the right one for you can be a challenge.
+Today, we’ll begin by examining and comparing two of their most popular shoes: the Altra Lone Peak vs Superior.
+Both of these shoes feature Altra’s signature foot-shaped toe box, yet they offer distinctly different experiences on the trail.
+So, let’s dive into a comparison of the latest models.

 Altra Lone Peak vs Superior

-- Altra Superiors are almost 2 ounces lighter than the Lone Peak.Ā The Superiors come in at 8.8oz and the Loan Peaks come in at 10.6oz.
+- Altra Superiors are almost 2 ounces lighter than the Lone Peak.
+The Superiors come in at 8.8oz and the Loan Peaks come in at 10.6oz.

 - Both shoes feature a 0 drop.
 If you have never run in a 0 drop shoe they can feel low to the grown.
 And a zero drop isn’t for everyone.